WVURAIL/gr-radio_astro/docs/README.md

 ![Observer Interface](NooElecHotColdLoadTest105K.png)

 Another graph is setup for observations with an Airspy-mini and 6 MHz bandwidth.
-The plot histogram plot (above left) shows the signal level set for a strong input signal.
+The histogram plot (above left) shows the signal level set for a strong input signal.
 The samples range roughly between -0.15 and 0.15, so that events with peaks as high as .99 can be detected.
 In this example, the horn had a NooElec HI amplifier, which is intended for Science Aficionados to observe the Milky Way.
-The spectrum at right shows the observations calibrated in Kelvin units.
+The spectrum, at right, shows the observations calibrated in Kelvin units.
 The galactic hydrogen signal has a peak 1420.4 MHz.

 ### Observer Interface: NsfDetect30.grc